 - Sporting specific design.
-Bombas’ running design varies quite a bit from their basketball, cycling, and tennis designs.
-It’s nice to see sport specific socks.
+Bombas’ running design varies quite a bit from their hiking, cycling, and tennis designs.
+It’s nice to see sport-specific socks.

 - Durability.
-Bombas have a great reputation in this area.
+Bombas has a great reputation in this area.
 I wore mine a lot and put them through the washer/dryer many times.
 They still look basically new.
-Though I haven’t tested long term durability yet, that’s a good sign of things to come.
+Though I haven’t tested long-term durability yet, that’s a good sign of things to come.

 - Available in ankle, quarter, and calf heights.
+In Bombas’ parlance, calf = crew.
 Depending on where you run and what shoes you use, you may prefer a different height.
-It’s strange they’re all the same price, but the flexibility to choose is nice.
+The calf and quarter socks are only slightly more expensive.

 - Blister tabs.
 With Bombas performance running socks you get both front and back blister tabs.
 It’s a nice little touch that provides 360° protection from potentially uncomfortable shoe collars.

 - Slickness.
 Bombas Performance Running socks are occasionally a little too slippery for some shoes (heavily dependent on insole material) and floors.
-They’re not crazy slick like a lot of dress socks but they’re just a touch slicker than I’d like.
-I think it’s a fair trade off for the overall comfort and softness, but it’s something to note.
+They’re not crazy slick like dress socks but they’re just a touch slicker than I’d like.
+I’ve gotten used to it and I think it’s a fair trade-off for the overall comfort and softness.

 - Dust.
-Black colorways attract a lot of dust.
+Black colorways dust.
 Make sure you use dryer sheets.
-Dryer balls just won’t cut it in terms of drying them without a lot of particles clinging to your dark socks.
+Dryer balls won’t work without some particle cling.

 Overall, Bombas Performance Running socks are winners.
-The $16 price point is in line with other performance running socks, there’s a ton of fun color options, and they’re super comfortable.
+The $16.50 price point is in line with other performance running socks, there are a ton of fun color options, and they’re super comfortable.

 Bombas Merino Performance Running Socks

-The Bombas Merino Performance Running Socks look exactly the same as Bombas normal performance running socks.
-But here’s how they’re different:
+The Bombas Merino Performance Running Socks look exactly the same as Bombas’ normal performance running socks.
+Here’s how they’re different:

 - Materials.
 The Merino version is 51% wool, 45% nylon, and 4% spandex vs the original’s 51% polyester, 33% Nylon, 12% cotton, and 4% spandex.

 - Warmth and breathability.
-Due to the wool, they’re warmer and less breathable.
+Due to the wool, they’re warmer.
 The temperature regulation is good.
-The Merino version will keep my toes warmer on a cold day but isn’t ideal for high heat or humidity.
+The Merino version keeps my toes warmer on cold days but isn’t ideal for high heat or humidity.

 - Dust.
-Just like other wool socks I’ve owned, they pick up hair and dust easily.
-They pick up less hair and dust than the highly reviewed Darn Tough merino wool running sock.
+Just like other wool socks I’ve owned, they pick up hair and dust.
+They pick up a lot less hair and dust than the highly reviewed Darn Tough merino wool running socks.
 While durable, the Darn Tough socks run a little too hot.
-I think the build of the Bombas Merino Wool running sock is much better for cooling down sweaty feet.
+I think the build of the Bombas Merino Wool running sock is much better at cooling down sweaty feet.

 - Slickness.
-The merino performance running socks are slightly slicker than the regular version.
-If your house has naturally slick floors, be careful.
+The merino performance running socks are slightly more slippery than the regular version.
+If your house has slick wood or tile floors, be careful.

 - Price.
-The merino wool version costs $2 more.
-This is less than I expected.
+The merino wool versions cost $6 more.
+That’s less than I expected.
 Merino wool clothing is often much more expensive than normal versions.

-If you need warmer socks or love the feel of Merino wool, the $2 merino wool “upgrade” will be worth it for you.
-Otherwise, stick with Bombas regular performance running socks as everything else is the same.
+If you need warmer socks or love the feel of Merino wool, the $6 merino wool “upgrade” will be worth it for you.
+Otherwise, stick with Bombas regular performance running socks.

 Bombas All-Purpose Performance Socks